KeppyMarbles/auto_dif/README.md

 ## Important Info

+- This plugin is intended for use with 1 instance of Blender and 1 instance of Marble Blast.
+Further instances will not connect.
 - Interior files will use the same name as the Blender project name (or "Untitled" if not saved).
 Keep project names unique if you want to prevent other interiors from being overwritten.
 - This should be compatible with other mods besides PQ, but you must ensure that the deleteFile function exists in your mod so that interiors can be refreshed properly.